-Unlike in AUTO (compass) mode, the autopilot now uses the position information to calculate the cross track error, and automatically keeps your track straight.
+Unlike in AUTO mode (Heading hold), the autopilot now uses the position information to calculate the cross track error, and automatically keeps your track straight.

-You use the port/starboard arrow panel buttons in the autopilot pop-up or the rotary knob to reset the bearing line while in NoDrift mode.
+You use the port/starboard arrow panel buttons in the Autopilot controller to reset the bearing line while in NoDrift mode.